allstonf/TLinternship2020/README.md

 ___How to run my code___

-Open index.html to go to the web app.
+Go to https://allstonf.github.io/TLinternship2020/ to access the web app.
 Then, run the notebook to perform data analysis.